Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 You’ve got your shiny new kart and you can’t wait to get going – but hold up for just a second.
 This kart will be stranded in your garage if you don’t have the means to transport it!
 And that means you need to be looking at the best ways to do this.

-Everybody has different methods that work for them, and no, it doesn’t always have to involve a trailer with its own electrical output and Wi-Fi and a Jacuzzi in the back.
+Everybody has different methods that work for them.
 Early kart ownership days are all about being practical and thinking of ways to fix issues without breaking the bank, especially if you want to run a racing career and need to look after every penny!

 Cutting Costs

-Thinking back to my own race days, my family and I were real ballers on a budget, to say the least.
+Thinking back to when I owned my first go-kart, my family and I were real ballers on a budget, to say the least.
 We didn’t have our own trailer and instead looked at alternative (cheaper) ways to get our rig to races.
-My dad was nothing if not frugal!
-In an ideal world, I would recommend that everybody should buy a trailer for their kart to simply remove the hassle from the process as much as possible.
+In an ideal world, I would recommend that everybody should buy a trailer for their kart to simply remove as much hassle from the process as possible.

 However, you’re easily looking at $5,000 for even a pre-owned hook-up that’s enclosed all the way (think horse trailers).
 And that doesn’t include the costs of repurposing the trailer, because affordable trailers are rarely designed with go-karts in mind.